orbeon/orbeon-forms-doc/configuration/properties/general.md

 ### Test recipient

 Configure a test recipient email address for all email processors.
 This global property when specified overrides all the other SMTP recipient configurations for all email processors.
+[SINCE Orbeon Forms 2024.1.1] If this property is specified, CC and BCC recipients are also ignored.

 ```xml
 <property